Shein sent American influencers to China. Social media users are furious - KTVZ

 Congressional scrutiny

-Shein has enjoyed particular popularity with Gen Z because it heavily advertises on apps like TikTok, cultivates close relationships with influencers and keeps prices low during a period of historically high inflation.
+Shein has enjoyed particular popularity with Gen Z – an age group defined by the Pew Research Center as those born after 1996 – because it heavily advertises on apps like TikTok, cultivates close relationships with influencers and keeps prices low during a period of high inflation.

-But its meteoric rise has come with scrutiny, especially as relations between the United States and China have deteriorated.
+But its meteoric rise has come with scrutiny amid broader environmental concerns about fast fashion and increased attention to labor practices in China, in particular as Western lawmakers have raised alarms about the alleged use of forced labor in China’s Xinjiang region, long a major global supplier of cotton.

-In April, a US congressional commission said Shein, online superstore Temu and others in China were potentially linked to the use of forced labor, exploitation of trade loopholes, product safety hazards or intellectual property theft.
+In April, a US congressional commission said Shein, online superstore Temu and others in China were had links to forced labor within their material sourcing supply chain.
+It also cited reports alleging labor violations in affiliated factories as well as issues of product safety hazards and intellectual property theft.

+At the heart of the concerns in Washington is whether Shein sources material from China’s northwestern region of Xinjiang.
+Last year, the United Nations’ highest human rights office said China committed “serious human rights violations” against Uyghur Muslim minorities in Xinjiang, which may amount to “crimes against humanity.”

+China has called such claims, which include allegations of forced labor in the region,”vicious lies.”

-Lawmakers initiated a bipartisan effort in May urging the Securities and Exchange Commission to require Shein to certify that their products did not use forced labor from workers belonging to the Uyghur ethnic group, a predominantly Muslim minority in China whose treatment has been the subject of worldwide condemnation for years.
+Lawmakers initiated a bipartisan effort in May urging the Securities and Exchange Commission to require Shein to certify that their products do not contain use forced labor from the region.

-They cited a 2022 Bloomberg report that claimed clothing sold by Shein in the United States contained cotton from Xinjiang, an area in western China where many Uyghurs and other ethnic minorities live.
-The United States has banned all imports from the Xinjiang region over concerns about the use of forced labor.
+The congressional commission’s April report cited a 2022 Bloomberg report that claimed clothing sold by Shein in the United States contained cotton from Xinjiang.
+The United States has banned all imports from the region over concerns about the use of forced labor there.

+A supply chain transparency statement on Shein’s website says that it has “clear and strong policy against modern slavery, forced labor and human trafficking” and requires all suppliers and manufacturers to comply with “all applicable labor and environmental laws.”

+The company also says it regularly audits its suppliers for violations including forced labor, serious environmental pollution and safety, though experts and watchdogs have called for more transparency.

-Dani Carbonari, a plus size influencer and model who traveled with Freeman, sought to explain in a Monday Instagram post why she joined the trip.
+Dani Carbonari, a plus size influencer and model who visited Guangzhou, sought to explain in a Monday Instagram post why she joined.
 She said she joined the trip in order to address “rumors” plaguing the company.

 She has deleted a previous Instagram post in which she had said Shein was “fighting with all of their power to not only show us the truth but continue to improve and be the best they can possibly be.”